brassica-collective/handbook/content/brassica/handbook/Howtos/buddies_guidelines.md

 ### Participation Buddies
 Participation Buddies support *each-other* to communicate and meet our participation intentions in the project.

-Each interval, active participants are paired into ‘Participation Buddies’.
+Each interval, participants who are not on hiatus are paired into ‘Participation Buddies’.

 What types of support buddies agree to will vary depending on the participant pairs.
 Examples include: